ClementDreptin/.dotfiles/README.md

 # .dotfiles

-This repository contains most of the config files I use and some scripts to quickly bootstap a development environment.
+This repository contains most of the config files I use and some scripts to quickly bootstrap a development environment.

 ## Configs